Mohs Micrographic Surgery

 If Mohs surgery has been recommended, you can download the Mohs Information Pamphlet here:

 One of the most commonly performed surgical procedures in dermatology is the standard excision or incision.
 This is used to remove larger moles, warts, skin cancers, cysts, and lipomas, among others.

 This treatment is often used for superficial skin cancers on the body, including superficial basal cell carcinoma and squamous cell carcinoma, in situ.
 The technique basically involves numbing the area, scraping it, then freezing it with liquid nitrogen.
 For these kinds of superficial tumors, C&C as it is called is a very effective treatment.

-There are many other surgical procedures that Dr. Ecker and his team routinely perform.
+There are many other surgical procedures that we routinely perform.
 Whether you seek an initial diagnosis or continuation of a treatment plan for an existing condition, we can help.
 Call today: 612.486.4200.